Click here for a map of Jerusalem today

 with links to old maps

-Click here for a brief two-page history of the world (with hyperlinks) during these following events.
+Click here for a brief history of the world (with hyperlinks) during the following events.

 63BC - 604AD Ruled by Western Roman then Eastern Roman (or Byzantine) Empire for 666 years.